Why Skin-to-Skin?

 Breast crawl

-In the famous clip below from breastcrawl.org, a newborn baby is placed between her mother’s breasts and finds the nipple herself at 4:55.
+In the clip below a newborn baby is placed between her mother’s breasts and finds the nipple herself at 4:55.
 In normal circumstances you won’t have a film crew and medical staff around you… or be lying completely flat.
 Lying at a 45º angle will allow you to see your baby and help them with the breast crawl (see second clip above).

 Help with latching